 The United Kingdom and the Republic Of Ireland

-The BSc or BS is given for completion of an “ordinary” undergraduate major or program while the BSc (Hons) or BS (Hons) is awarded for the completion of an honours degree.
-The honours level degree requires students to demonstrate superior academic performance (as opposed to accepting a “pass” grade) and in some cases an extra year of honours studies.
+The BSc or BS is given for completion of an “ordinary” undergraduate program while the BSc (Hons) or BS (Hons) is given for honour’s-level program.
+Earning an honour’s level degree means the students have shown superior academic performance (as opposed to accepting a “pass” grade).
+In some cases, it also means they finished an extra year of honour’s studies.